freer4/elevuetor/elevuetor-js/README.md

 `_delete()`

-Sends request to Mantle to delete this record.
+Sends request to ElevuetorDotNet to delete this record.
 Also removes it from the local Database

 ---